stxdg8/circRNA-Analysis/README.md

 # circRNA-Analysis

-This is a repository for circRNA analysis.
-Focusing on idenfitying and investigating circRNAs with an infinite open reading frame (IORF).
+This repository contains all of the scripts used to identify circRNAs with a different biological fuinction to their parent gene.

+Created by Declan Grewcock | University of Nottingham